Plugin Author: Shane Bishop

 Can I resize my images with this plugin?

-Yes, you can, set it up on the Advanced tab.
+Yes, you can, set it up on the Resize tab.

 Can I lower the compression setting for JPGs to save more space?